 Button Navigation

 Button navigation has become an important factor in how we evaluate headphones.
-A handful of the featured headphones on our list lost points due to clunky touch navigation.
+A handful of the headphones on our list lost points for clunky touch navigation.
 In general, it seems that the new tap-to-navigate tech is still undergoing refinement, and while it works for the most part, it’s not fully fleshed out yet.

-Some manufacturers offer users the option of customizing their button layout which can be an especially useful feature for folks who might not be able to reach one side of their head.
-The headphones that scored highest here offered simple and reliable navigation every time.
+Some manufacturers offer users the option of customizing their button layout, which can be an especially useful feature for folks who might not be able to reach one side of their head.
+The headphones that scored highest here consistently offered simple, reliable navigation.

 Battery Life & Charging